Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 #### Responses
-The response of this endpoint service request contains the `Task<bool>` object that returns value whether the the job get executed or not.
+The response of this endpoint service request contains the `Task<bool>` object that returns value whether the job get executed or not.

 #### Response headers-JSON
 |Header|Value|